 Please contact us for more information.

-The Biddle Rare Book Room is now closed for renovation and will not be available for instruction sessions until renovation is complete in 2015.
+The Biddle Rare Book Room and the Breedlove Room are now closed for renovation and will not be available for instruction sessions until renovation is complete in 2015.

-The Rubenstein Library’s temporary location on the 3rd floor of Perkins Library will have a dedicated classroom space with projection equipment and space for displaying collection materials.
+The Rubenstein Library’s temporary location on the 3rd floor of Perkins Library [PDF] has a dedicated classroom space with projection equipment and space for displaying collection materials.

 Students will be able to access all Rubenstein Library collection materials in our temporary location (through Summer 2015) on the 3rd floor of Perkins Library.
-All materials will need to be requested online at least four days before a research visit.
+All materials will need to be requested online at least two full business days in advance for retrieval.

 Visit our renovation news website for our renovation timeline and other updates.